galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-case_alevin-combine-datasets/tutorial.md

 # Mitochondrial reads

 Do you remember when we mentioned mitochondria early on in this tutorial?
 And how often in single cell samples, mitochondrial RNA is often an indicator of stress during dissociation?
 We should probably do something with our column of true/false in the gene annotation that tells us information about the cells.
-You will need to do this whether you have combined FASTQ files or are analysing just one (and thus skipping sections 4 & 5).
+You will need to do this whether you have combined FASTQ files or are analysing just one.

 > ### {% icon hands_on %} Hands-on: Calculating mitochondrial RNA in cells
 >
-> 1. {% tool [AnnData Operations](toolshed.g2.bx.psu.edu/repos/ebi-gxa/anndata_ops/anndata_ops/0.0.3+galaxy1) %} with the following parameters:
+> 1. {% tool [AnnData Operations](toolshed.g2.bx.psu.edu/repos/ebi-gxa/anndata_ops/anndata_ops/1.8.1+galaxy0) %} with the following parameters:
 >    - {% icon param-file %} *"Input object in hdf5 AnnData format"*: output of **Manipulate AnnData - Rename categories** {% icon tool %}
 >    - *"Format of output object"*: `AnnData format`
->    - *"Copy AnnData to .raw"*: `No`
 >    - *"Gene symbols field in AnnData"*: `NA.`
 >    - *"Flag genes that start with these names"*: `Insert Flag genes that start with these names`
 >    - *"Starts with"*: `True`
 >    - *"Var name"*: `mito`
->    - *"Number of top genes"*: `50`
 {: .hands_on}

 {% icon congratulations %}Well done!
 I strongly suggest have a play with the **Inspect AnnData** {% icon tool %} on your final `Pre-processed object` to see the wealth of information that has been added.
 You are now ready to move along to further filtering!
 There is a cheat that may save you time in the future though...